ogregod/Master-Animal-and-Provision-Guide/Butchering Guide/Blink Wolf.md

 If you're used to processing deer, pigs, or cattle, wolf anatomy is going to feel familiar but WRONG.
 Canines are built for running and tearing, not for carrying fat or developing marbling.
 The meat is lean, dense, and tough.
 It's not BAD, but it's not GOOD either.

-You've got about **645 pounds of carcass** to work with after removing the external materials (100 lbs).
+You've got about **636 pounds of carcass** to work with after removing the external materials (100 lbs from 736 lbs dressed weight).
 Of that, you'll get:

 - 220 lbs of retail cuts (steaks, roasts, chops)
 - 84 lbs of trim for sausage
 - 25 lbs of stew meat/scraps
 - 97 lbs of bones (for stock)
 - 39 lbs of fat (for tallow)
-- The rest is waste (connective tissue, organs you can't use, blood)
+- The rest is waste (connective tissue, organs you can't use, processing loss)

 ### The Primal Cuts of a Blink Wolf